hmeaney/GirlCode-Hackathon/README.md

 ﻿# ShopiVi

 Chrome extension to aid and enhance the online shopping experience for the visually impaired.
-Submussuin for girlCodexAritzia hackathon.
+Submission for girlCodexAritzia hackathon.

 Group members: Hannah, Nara, Kelly, Naila